 5. Sagrada Familia is a different church

-Please don’t fall into that trap for Sagrada Familia is as imposing inside as it is outside.
+Please don’t fall into that trap, for Sagrada Familia is as imposing inside as it is outside.

 Most churches are dark and cold.
-Further, the traditional churches use dark colors to create a somber mood for worship.
+Further, traditional churches use dark colors to create a somber mood for worship.

 6. It doesn’t take long